-5 classic mistakes to avoid when your interested in a successful product launch
+5 classic mistakes to avoid when you’re interested in a successful product launch

 The first red flag for a doomed product launch is that it’s been pushed through production quickly and is being launched before it’s ready.
 Windows’ ill-fated Vista operating system is a prime example; it was highly anticipated and rushed through production, but when it launched, it was dogged with compatibility and performance issues.
 Had the Windows team reigned in their excitement, ironed out the bugs and launched a concrete product a little behind schedule, they could have avoided being lampooned by competitors Apple in their memorable ‘I’m A Mac’ advertising campaign.

 - Mistake 2